GustavBertram/awesome-common-lisp-learning/contributing.md

 Contributions are welcome.

+Contribute by:
-Please submit a pull request or create an issue to add to the list, and please follow the *format requirements* in the [Awesome List guidelines](https://github.com/sindresorhus/awesome/blob/master/pull_request_template.md).
+- Submitting a pull request or creating an issue.
+- Please follow the list requirement specified in the [Awesome List guidelines](https://github.com/sindresorhus/awesome/blob/master/pull_request_template.md#requirements-for-your-awesome-list).
+  - Just the list guidelines, not the PR guidelines.